ec-europa/europa-component-library/.github/CONTRIBUTING.md

 13. Push the locally-synched `v2` to the remote.
 This marks the release as complete.

-14. Finally, create a GitHub Release from branch `v2` or `v2-dev` (they are equal at this point), with the following text:
+14. Finally, create a GitHub Release from branch `v2`, with the following text:

     - Paste the changelog generated at step 3
     - Add "useful links" section (copy from another release and update version number)